Jun 11, 2026

 FAQ

-2. What are common symptoms of magnesium deficiency?
+What are the signs of magnesium toxicity?

 *These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.